wazo-platform/wazo-platform.org/content/install.md

 ```
 # Use the REST API

-You may now use the REST API from outside your virtual machine (here `wazo.example.com`).
+You may now use the REST API from outside your system (here `wazo.example.com`).

 1. Get an authentication token for 1 hour: